Plitvice Lakes National Park: The lakes as national park

 Within the national park continuous scientific research projects are being carried out.
 The national park administration currently endeavors to introduce new, progressive protection measures.
 There is a proposal to replace the wooden bridges and paths by floating pontoon bridges.
 The existing wooden paths are anchored within the travertine sediments, creating the danger of seepage and cracks of the weak travertine.

-The Plitvice Lakes are today one of the most frequently visited tourist attractions in Croatia.
-Due to their high natural, cultural and tourist significance, they have become a motor for the local economy.
+The Plitvice Lakes are one of the most frequently visited tourist attractions in Croatia.
+Their natural, cultural and tourist significance has become a motor for the local economy.
 About 1,000,000 visitors per year greatly contribute to the economic development of the wider region.

-Due to high tourism and illegal construction around lakes, with faecal waste flowing down to surrounding woods and lakes without any treatment, the water in the lakes is polluted and no longer drinkable.
-In its current state, UNESCO threatens to remove the park's status as a World Natural Heritage site.
+Because of high tourism and illegal construction around the lakes, with faecal waste flowing down to surrounding woods and lakes without any treatment, the water in the lakes became polluted and no longer drinkable.
+In 2018, UNESCO threatened to remove the park's status as a World Natural Heritage site.
+In 2019, the park management introduced restrictions so that in the summer months it would receive up to 12,000 visitors a day, and 600 people per each park entrance and per hour.

+In 2024, the Park director told the press the main restriction in their visit management plan is the number of daily visitors in the summer, and that beyond that the capacity is not exhausted.
+In practice, the yearly number of visitors hovers around 1.5 million, which is also almost 10% of all yearly visitors to Croatia.
+The same year, they recorded the largest amount of visitors in August, while May and September had more visitors than June, indicating a positive trend.

 Local customs and traditions

 The preservation of old customs and traditions is of high significance for the local population.
 The local culture has also been detected as an important factor for tourism.
 As regards architecture, the region of Lika is well known for its low wooden houses with roofs made of rye straw or shingles.
 Many features of the ancient living style are mirrored in local costumes.
 They tell a lot about regional affiliations or social standings of those who have worn those costumes.
 Under French rule, men were allowed to wear their costumes during military service.

-Up until the 20th century, social gatherings during the winter months, when no agricultural activities could be performed, called "prelo" represented a typical tradition of this region.
-These gatherings served for the joint production of textiles or butter or for the further processing of harvest products (production of flour, etc.).
-These activities used to be accompanied by drinks and dances, particularly during the evenings.
-A well-known dance of this region is the round dance (Croatian kolo).